sirensolutions/kibi_wordcloud_vis/README.md

 This is a plugin for [Kibana 4.3+](https://www.elastic.co/products/kibana) and [Kibi 0.3](http://siren.solutions/kibi) (our extention of Kibana for Relational Data).

-Plugin display a cloud of words.
+The plugin displays a cloud of words.

 ![image](img/wordcloud.png)
 ![image](img/wordcloud-config.png)